zenphantom/ml-git/docs/mlgit_commands.md

   --mutability [strict|flexible|mutable]
                                   Mutability type.  [required]
   --storage-type [s3h|azureblobh|gdriveh|sftph]
-                                  Data storage type [default: s3h].
+                                  Storage type (s3h, azureblobh, gdriveh,
+                                  sftph) [default: s3h]
   --version INTEGER RANGE         Set the version number of the artifact.
 This
-                                  number must be in the range 0 to 999999999.
+                                  number must be in the range 0-999999999.
-  --import TEXT                   Path to be imported to the project.
+  --import NOT EMPTY STRING       Path to be imported to the project.
 NOTE:
                                   Mutually exclusive with argument:
-                                  import_url, credentials_path.
+                                  credentials_path, import_url.
   --wizard-config                 If specified, ask interactive questions at
                                   console for git & storage configurations.
                                   [DEPRECATED: This option should no longer be used.]
-  --bucket-name TEXT              Bucket name --import-url TEXT               Import data from a google drive url.
+  --bucket-name NOT EMPTY STRING  Bucket name --import-url NOT EMPTY STRING   Import data from a google drive url.
 NOTE:
                                   Mutually exclusive with argument: import.
+  --credentials-path NOT EMPTY STRING
-  --credentials-path TEXT         Directory of credentials.json.
+                                  Directory of credentials.json.
 NOTE: This
                                   option is required if --import-url is used.
   --unzip                         Unzip imported zipped files.
 Only available
                                   if --import-url is used.
-  --entity-dir TEXT               The relative path where the entity will be
+  --entity-dir NOT EMPTY STRING   The relative path where the entity will be
                                   created inside the ml entity directory.
   --wizard                        Enable the wizard to request information
                                   when needed.